Table of Contents

 The cave of Thawr is the cave where the Holy Prophet (PBUH) took refuge along with Abu Bakar R.A when they migrated to Madina.
 This cave is located in the outskirts of Makkah.

 The mountain of Thawr has housed the cave of Thawr which holds the story of the migration of the Prophet.
 The Quraish were looking for the Holy Prophet with evil intentions, but the Prophet and his companions hid in this cave.

-A spider knitted a web and a bird which laid eggs outside, with the order of Allah (SWT), helped them remain safe there.
-Who could have believed that anyone would be residing there when a web and eggs were undisturbed?
+A spider knitted a web and a bird that laid eggs outside, with the order of Allah (SWT), helped them remain safe there.
+Who could have believed that anyone would be residing there when web and eggs were undisturbed?